Stem cell lineage survival as a noisy competition for niche access: SCB dynamics in more general geometries

 We are only interested on the projection of the dynamics over the coordinate $z$ along which the system grows, as in the other coordinates the competition is neutral and has no net effect in the lineage survival statistics.
-If the reported fluctuations are $k_r$, we will refer to the projection to the coordinate $z$ as $k_r^z$.
-In general, $k_r^z$ will be a function $k_r^z=f(k_r,z)$.
-According to the above results, we will have that the general equation for the evolution of cell lineage densities along the coordinate $z$ will read:

-In the case $h(z)$ can be approached as a linear function, i.e., $h(z)\sim a k_d z$ and $k^z_r$ as $k^z_r=bf(k_r)$, one can reproduce the reasoning provided to derive the lineage survival probability, equation (\ref{eq:p(c_k)=}), and obtain:
+Under the assumption of local flatness, if the global stochastic reallocation rate is isotropic one can estimate the projection of such reallocations over the coordinate $z$, $k_r^z$ as: